- the US Department of Education for public institutions

 Business schools are most likely to be accredited through the AACSB, as described above.
 Currently nearly 700 institutions worldwide have achieved this accreditation.
 The Accreditation Council for Business Schools and Programs (ACBSP) is another accreditation that a business school may obtain.
-ACBSP accredits accounting, business, and business related programs at an associate, bachelors, masters or doctorate degree level worldwide.
+ACBSP accredits accounting, business, and business related programs worldwide at level including:

 Accredited Nutrition Programs

-Accreditation Council for Education in Nutrition and Dietetics which was previously known as the Commission on Accreditation Dietetics Education, is responsible for accrediting education programs that graduate students who desire a profession as a registered dietician (RD), or registered dietetics technicians (DTR).
+Accreditation Council for Education in Nutrition and Dietetics was previously known as the Commission on Accreditation Dietetics Education.
+It is responsible for accrediting education programs that graduate students who desire a profession as a registered dietician (RD), or registered dietetics technicians (DTR).
 The ACEND assures that the education programs are continually improving and meeting the health needs of the public.

 Another accrediting board in the nutrition field is the ACBN American Clinical Board of Nutrition is accredited by the National Commission for Certifying Agencies (NCCA).
 The NCCA offers the status of Diplomate to all professionals in the healthcare field that is beyond the doctorate level both in the United States and Internationally.